gzt5142/gzt5142/git-isms/Filters.md

 ```

 This would filter only those notebooks found in the `examples/` folder, but would not filter notebooks found elsewhere in the repo.

+## Special case for Notebooks

+The `nbconvert` workflow should work for any environment where
+notebooks can be run: The `nbconvert` option is part of the Jupyter ecosystem.
+But it's slow.
+A smaller, lighter-weight option is available, but requires that you add another package to your environment.

+Consider [nbstripout](https://github.com/kynan/nbstripout) as a better-performing replacement.
+This particular package can auto-configure
+itself, so that the manual edits described above can be done for you.
+But the real advantage is that it is much, much faster than using `nbconvert`.

 ## Usage